 - Analytics Module in Supermetrics Data Grabber versions older than 1.38: change your Google Account password.

-- AdWords Module in Supermetrics Data Grabber versions older than 1.65: change your Google Account password.
+- AdWords/Google Ads Module in Supermetrics Data Grabber versions older than 1.65: change your Google Account password.

-- Bing Ads Module/adCenter Module when logging in with a Bing Ads account: change your Bing Ads password.
+- Microsoft Advertising Module/adCenter Module when logging in with a Microsoft Advertising account: change your Microsoft Advertising password.

 Note that while following these instructions prevent the person from fetching new data and refreshing reports, the data in the reports that have already been created will still remain in the workbook.